Loss Surface Simplexes for Mode Connecting Volumes and Fast Ensembling

 \section{Uncertainty and Robustness}

 We finish by investigating the uncertainty representation and robustness to dataset shift provided by ESPRO.
-We show qualitative results on a regression problem, before closing with a comparison on corruptions of CIFAR-10, comparing to deep ensembles, MultiSWA, and the state-of-the-art Bayesian approach MultiSWAG \citep{wilson2020bayesian}.
+We show qualitative results on a regression problem, before studying corruptions of CIFAR-10, comparing to deep ensembles, MultiSWA, and the state-of-the-art Bayesian approach MultiSWAG \citep{wilson2020bayesian}.